The 3rd FERIA Handbook can be found HERE

 10.30 Comparing the Performance of MOFs and Amines as Carbon Capture Technologies through Life-Cycle Assessment

-Nicholas Landon, University of Nottingham – Faculty of Engineering, UK
+Nicholas Landon, Faculty of Engineering, University of Nottingham, UK

-Emine Yagmur, Low Carbon Energy and Resources Technologies Research Group, Faculty of Engineering, University of Nottingham, UK
+Nicholas Landon, Faculty of Engineering, University of Nottingham, UK

 Session 3C – Combustion Processes 1: Michael Sadler Building, LG19